Working in the US

 - BUNAC (offers a range of working holidays including a summer camp counselling programme)

-- Camp Counselors USA (arranges summer camp jobs and work and travel experiences)
+- CC USA (arranges summer camp jobs and work and travel experiences)

 The business visitor visa (known as the B-1 visa) is suitable for those entering the country to do unpaid work for a charity or religious organisation.
 However, it requires specific conditions to be met, so check before accepting a volunteering role.